 - General recommendations.
-Since there are no trifles in a successful website with high conversions, this section checks everything: the presence of a unique favicon, certificates, brand history, and your contacts in the right place of the page.
+Since there are no trifles in a successful website design with high conversions, this section checks every design element : the presence of a unique favicon, certificates, brand history, and your contacts in the right place on the page.

 - Product.
 This section checks for comprehensive information about the product you offer.

 - Product segmentation.
 At this stage of the user needs analysis, you check how smoothly the product selection filters interact according to chosen characteristics.

 - Registration.
 This section helps find out whether it is possible to shorten the fields in the registration form, how easy it is to fix an error when filling out the form, if the autocomplete works, etc.